sebapersson/petab_sciml/docs/src/format.md

 ## Neural Network Model Format

-The neural network model format is flexible, so data-driven models can be provided in any format supported by individual tools (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
-In addition, the `petab_sciml` library offers a YAML file format (see below) for neural network models, which can be imported into a suitable format by any tool that supports the standard.
-The model format is flexible because even though the YAML format can accommodate many architectures, some architectures are likely to be difficult to represent in it.
-However, whenever possible, we recommend using the YAML format to facilitate model exchange across different software.
+The neural network model format is flexible, meaning that data-driven models can be provided in any format supported by tools supporting the standard (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
+Additionally, the `petab_sciml` library offers a YAML file format (see below) for neural network models, which can be imported into a suitable library by any tool that supports the standard.

+The reason for this flexibility in neural network model format is because even though the YAML format can accommodate many architectures, some may still be difficult to represent.
+Still, we recommend using the YAML format whenever possible to facilitate model exchange across different software.

 Regardless of the model format, to be compatible with the PEtab SciML format a neural network model must include two main parts:

-- **layers**: A constructor that defines the network layers, each with a unique ID.
+- **layers**: A constructor that defines the network layers, each with a unique identifier.
-- **forward**: A forward pass function that, given inputs, specifies the order of layer calls and any activation functions used.
+- **forward**: A forward pass function that, given input arguments, specifies the order of layer calls and any activation functions used and returns an array output.

-## YAML file format
+### YAML Network file format

-**TODO:** Dilan, I will need some help from you here, link the scheme?

 The `petab_sciml` library provides a YAML file format for neural network model exchange, where layer names and argument syntax follow PyTorch conventions.
 Although the YAML files can be written manually, the recommended approach is to define a PyTorch `nn.Module`—using the constructor to set up the layers and the `forward` method to specify how they are invoked.
 For example, a simple feed-forward network can be defined as: